 Living abroad as a US expat is the adventure of a lifetime, especially when you’re able to live out your professional dreams of becoming an entrepreneur as well (Considering a move abroad?
 Read this article first.)
 While this lifestyle typically affords you the flexibility you desire, it does bring with it certain expat tax requirements that you should be aware of.
 This article will highlight the top questions expats have about a common form for expat business owners, Form 5471, that must be filed along with your expat taxes.

 Officially known as Form 5471, Information Return of US Persons with Respect to Certain Foreign Corporations, this form is required along with your expat taxes for US citizens and resident aliens who are considered to be officers, directors or shareholders in certain foreign corporations.

-- US persons who are officers or directors of a foreign corporation in which any US person owns or acquires 10% or more of the foreign corporation’s stock
+- A US person who is an officer or director of a foreign corporation in which any US person owns or acquires 10% or more of the stock of the foreign corporation,

-- Persons who become US persons while owning 10% or more of the foreign corporation’s stock
+- A person who becomes a US person while owning 10% or more of the stock of the foreign corporation,

-- US persons who had control of a foreign corporation for 30 days or more
+- A US person who had control of a foreign corporation for at least 30 days, or

-- US shareholders who own stock in a foreign corporation that is a controlled foreign corporation (CFC) for an uninterrupted amount of time totaling 30 days or more, and who owned that stock on the last day of the year
+- A US shareholder who owns stock in a foreign corporation that is a controlled foreign corporation for an uninterrupted period of at least 30 days and who owned that stock on the last day of that year.

 How Do I Determine My Company Structure?